NixOS/nix.dev/source/tutorials/first-steps/declarative-and-reproducible-developer-environments.md

 [nix-shell:~]$
 ```

-The command will start downloading the missing packages from the <https://cache.nixos.org> binary cache.
+This command will start downloading the missing packages from the <https://cache.nixos.org> binary cache.

-Once it's done, you are dropped into a new
+Once the download is done, you are dropped into a new shell.
-shell.
 This shell provides the packages specified in `shell.nix`.

 Run `htop` to confirm that it is present.
-Quit the program by hitting
+Quit the program by hitting `q`.
-`q`.

-Now, try `which htop` to check where the `htop` command is on disk.
+Now try `which htop` to check where the `htop` command is on disk.
 You should see something similar to this:

 ```shell-session
 [nix-shell:~]$ which htop